dtbourdon/hal/README.md

 # Installation

-Please, note that the current version of `hal.el` requires find and grep
+Please, note that the current version of `hal.el` requires find and grep the cl lib.

 ## Manual